BrianDouglasIE/MothTrap/README.md

 my $container = MothTrap::Container.new;
 ```

-As many other dependency injection containers, MothTrap manages two
+As with many other dependency injection containers, MothTrap manages two
 different kind of data: **services** and **parameters**.

 ### Defining Services